robksawyer/tailwindcss-font-sizes/README.md

 ## Usage

 The following plugin options are available.
-See below how these are passed (via an array) to the plugin in your `tailwind.config.js`.
+See below how these are passed (via an object) to the plugin in your `tailwind.config.js`.

 ## Options Available
 Pass along a number value to generate that many font sizes.